andpalmier/SemProj/report.md

 To dump the memory of a process we need to get where its memory is mapped.
 Again, we called the `zx_object_get_info` function, with the `ZX_INFO_PROCESS_MAPS` topic.
 This time, the result is an array of `zx_info_maps_t` objects, which, according to the documentation, is *"a depth-first pre-order walk of the target process's Aspace/VMAR/Mapping tree"*.
 For each element of this array we got the `base_address` and we read its associated memory with the function `zx_process_read_memory`.

 # Conclusions

-In this report we discussed the results of exploratory semester project about Fuchsia.
+In this report we discuss the results of the exploratory semester project about Google Fuchsia.
 We started with a general description of the 4 levels the *Fuchsia cake*, and continued with an more specific analysis on the Zircon kernel.
 In particular, the third section is focused on kernel objects, handles, the vDSO and system calls.
 In the fourth section we reported a brief study of Fuchsia filesystems and an example of how an *open* call is handled.

-In the last section we illustrated our contribution, which is summarized in ....
+In the last section we illustrated our contribution, which can be summarized in two programs that can be called directly from Fuchsia.
+The first one (`create-proc`) allows the creation of a new process.
+The second one (`evil`) exploit the leakage of the root job handle with high level rights, to recursively navigate the tree of processes.
+Given a `koid`, `evil` is able to kill the respective process, dump its memory and return the associated rights we have with respect to that process.

-An important part of the semester project was dedicated to reading and understanding the Fuchsia documentation, which, to date, is still incomplete and with frequent changes.
-The absence of documentation and material has slowed down a good part of the objectives, but has also contributed positively to the originality of the project and has allowed us to enrich our knowledge with new and state-of-the-art topics.
+An important part of the semester project was dedicated to reading and understanding the Fuchsia documentation, which, to date, is still incomplete and subject to frequent changes.
+The absence of documentation and material has slowed down part of the objectives, but has also contributed positively to the originality of the project and has allowed us to enrich our knowledge with new and state-of-the-art concepts.

 # References